Zardrilokis/BBOX-Administration-PowerShell/README.md

 - Powershell web request with Chrome Driver Service (https://chromedriver.chromium.org)

 For the moment, this version can only :
-- Get
-- Read
+- GET
-- Download
+- DOWNLOAD

 In the future, you will do these actions :
 - GET
 - PUT
 - POST
 - DELETE
+- DOWNLOAD

 All action will be do by Web request from ChromeDriver.